 There will be a talk on Wednesday, 31 July at 11 am, at Clogher Heritage Complex, on the role of the village blacksmith and the traditions and folklore associated with the trade of the local blacksmith.

-The talk will be given by Brían Hoban, Marine & Countryside Guide, and there will be an opportunity to visit Village Forge and Heritage Cottage afterwards.
-There will be a cover charge of €5 (includes visit to Forge, Thatched Cottage and tea/coffee).
+The talk will be given by Brían Hoban, Marine & Countryside Guide, and there will be an opportunity to visit Village Forge and Heritage Cottage afterward.
+There will be a cover charge of €5 (includes a visit to Forge, Thatched Cottage, and tea/coffee).

 Clogher Heritage Complex

 The Clogher Heritage Complex features the Heritage Cottage and Cottage Garden with a display of vintage farm machinery, a water feature and a picnic area.
 There is also a restored working forge on site.

 The Heritage Complex is also the starting point for the Clogher Bog Walk, a loop walk of 8km.
 The walk takes in the biodiversity of the flora of the bogland, which is a unique habitat for both common and rare protected species.